Prada Transformer

-The Prada Transformer was a temporary, shape-shifting pavilion located in Seoul, South Korea.
+The connar Prada Transformer was a temporary, shape-shifting pavilion located in Seoul, South Korea.
 It had four different apparent shapes, depending on the function for which the pavilion is needed at the moment (ground plans: hexagon, cross, rectangle or circle).
 The pavilion was commissioned by Prada and designed by Rem Koolhaas' architecture firm Office for Metropolitan Architecture.
 It was inaugurated in April 2009 and dismantled in October 2009.

 History

 The pavilion was commissioned by Prada and designed by Rem Koolhaas' architecture firm Office for Metropolitan Architecture.
 The brand had already hired the architect to design Prada's flagship stores in New York and Los Angeles, and the Prada Foundation for Contemporary Art building in Milan.
 The pavilion was first used for the fashion exhibition Waist Down - Skirts by Miuccia Prada, which began April 25, 2009.
 Its form and function was first changed on June 26, 2009, into a movie theater.

 The pavilion was dismantled six months after it was inaugurated, in October 2009.